asadur-rahman-sifat/Blueprint-Example-in-Flask/README.md

-# Flask Application Demonstration

-In this example, we will create a real-world Flask application that consists of a main module and two blueprints: one for user management and one for product management.
+A simple real-world Flask application to demonstrate how to use blueprints and organize your application effectively.
+In this example, we will create an application that consists of a main module and two blueprints: one for user management and one for product management.
 This example includes routes for creating, reading, updating, and deleting users and products, simulating basic CRUD operations.

-## Application Code

-The Flask application code is shown below:
+Here is the code for the Flask application:

 ```python
 from flask import Flask, request, jsonify, Blueprint